Ohio State University is one of three universities in the United States that administers the CELPE-Bras exam.

 - planning to work in Brazil

-For more details on how to register, visit the Frequently Asked Questions section below.
+For more details on how to register once the registration period is active, visit the Frequently Asked Questions section below.

 Contact email@example.com if you have any questions on the exam.